Drunk man found with weapons cache on Houston Hyatt Regency's top floor before New Year's Eve celebration, police say

 A Houston man was arrested on multiple charges after police found a stash of guns including an AR-15 in his room early Sunday at the top of the Hyatt Regency ahead of the downtown hotel’s massive New Year’s Eve celebration, authorities said.

-According to Click2Houston, police at the hotel called for backup after they attempted to arrest a man for being intoxicated and trespassing.
+The suspect, identified as 49-year-old Russell Lawrence Ziemba, had fought with security guards after they tried to escort him to his room because he'd had too much to drink, police told Fox 26.
 When backup arrived, police noticed ammunition in the man's hotel room on the 28th floor, Lt.
 Gordon Macintosh with Houston police told local media.

 The man was arrested for unlawfully carrying a weapon and trespassing.
 When investigators looked into his room further, they located an AR-15, a shotgun, a handgun and lots of ammunition, Macintosh said.